AdobeDocs/experience-manager-64.en/help/communities/using/social-login.md

 #### Next Steps {#next-steps}

-The next steps are the same for both Facebook and Twitter :
+The next steps are the same for both Facebook and Twitter:

 * [publish the cloud service configurations](#publishcloudservices)
 * [enable for a community site](#enable-social-login)